secarrel/Bike_Park_ecommerce/TESTING.md

 | Brave | ✅ Pass.
 No noticable differenced.
 Images seemed to render slowly again compared to chrome. |
 | Safari | ✅ Pass.
 Tested on tablet device.
 All functionlaity working as expected. |

 Image rendering seemed to be the only problem with any of the browsers, I think this was also linked to poor internet speeds.
-I have already identified this as a major area for improvement so will be doinga additional reseaerch into improving image rendering speeds.
+I have already identified this as a major area for improvement so will be doing additional research into improving image rendering speeds.

 ## Responsiveness

 I've tested my deployed project on multiple devices to check for responsiveness issues.
-I tried to use responsiveness testing tools which I have previously used for testing, but these don't seem to work with django.
-I found that [responsive vewier extension](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb/related?hl=en) worked, so i used that in combination with testing on different devices and chrome dev tools.
+I tried to use responsiveness testing tools which I have previously used for testing, but these don't seem to work with Django.
+I found that the [responsive viewer extension](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb/related?hl=en) worked, so I used that in combination with testing on different devices and Chrome Devtools.

 All pages were tested, but I only included screenshots of a selection of pages as there are so many pages in this project.